MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 In this Task, you´ll configure a data connection from Defender EASM to an log analytics workspace that will be used for Sentinel.
 Defender EASM asset or insights information can be used in Log Analytics to enrich existing workflows with other security data.

 1. You should still be logged into the Azure portal **<https://portal.azure.com>**.
-2. In the top search bar, search for **Log Analytics Workspaces**.
+1. In the top search bar, search for **Log Analytics Workspaces**.
-3. Select your **law-sentinel** workspace from the last exercise.
+1. Select your **law-sentinel** workspace from the last exercise.
-4. In the left navigation pane, expand **settings** and select **Agents**.
+1. In the left navigation pane, expand **settings** and select **Agents**.
-5. Leave the page as it is and open another tab and log into the Azure portal **<https://portal.azure.com>**.
+1. Leave the page as it is and open another tab and log into the Azure portal **<https://portal.azure.com>**.
-6. On the Searchbar on the top, search for **Microsoft Defender EASM** and open it.
+1. On the Searchbar on the top, search for **Microsoft Defender EASM** and open it.
-7. Select your **EASM** workspace.
+1. Select your **EASM** workspace.
-8. In the left navigation pane, expand **Manage** and select **Data connections**.
+1. In the left navigation pane, expand **Manage** and select **Data connections**.
-9. Under Log Analytics, select **Add connection**.
+1. Under Log Analytics, select **Add connection**.
-10. Name it **law-sentinel**
+1. Name it **law-sentinel**
-11. Switch to the previous tab with the log analytics workspace that should be open.
+1. Switch to the previous tab with the log analytics workspace that should be open.
-12. Expand **Log Analytics agent instructions**.
+1. Expand **Log Analytics agent instructions**.
-13. Copy the **Workspace ID** and the **Primary key** into the corresponding field in Defender EASM - Add data connection.
+1. Copy the **Workspace ID** into the corresponding field of the Add data connection window.
+1. Copy the ** **Primary key** into the API key field of the Add data connection window.
-14. In Content select **All**.
+1. In Content select **All**.
-15. In Frequency select **Daily**.
+1. In Frequency select **Daily**.
-16. Select **Add**.
+1. Select **Add**.
+1. The Log Analytics card of the Data connections page should now show law-sentinel, listed under Connected (1).

 After the connection has been created, custom log tables are created in the log analytics workspace.
-In Sentinel, this data can then be used to create or enrich security incidents, build investigation playbooks, train mashine learning algorithms or trigger remediation actions.
+In Sentinel, this data can then be used to create or enrich security incidents, build investigation playbooks, train machine learning algorithms or trigger remediation actions.

-You succesfully setup the connection between Defender EASM and a log analytics workspace.
+You successfully setup the connection between Defender EASM and a log analytics workspace.

 ### Task 4 - Review Dashboards and label assets